 Innovation: Another major pain point for organisations is the fact that business opportunities themselves are frequently discovered by mining personal data and analysing customer interests.
 So we run into a chicken-and-egg problem, companies need user consent to analyse personal data, but they are not able to specifically indicate what they need the consent for.
-Borgesius [17] highlights the fact that companies rarely use privacy as a competitive advantage.
-Recent articles by Gürses and del Alamo [30] and Hansen [32] provide guidance on privacy engineering, how it can be applied in practice, and highlight some of the challenges that need to be overcome in this emerging field.
+Borgesius [44] highlights the fact that companies rarely use privacy as a competitive advantage.
+Recent articles by Gürses and del Alamo [76] and Hansen [79] provide guidance on privacy engineering, how it can be applied in practice, and highlight some of the challenges that need to be overcome in this emerging field.
 Primary challenges stem from the fact that existing data protection efforts are scattered and disconnected.
 Additionally, there are no standardised methodologies, techniques and tools that could serve either as a guide or as a means to assess privacy engineering activities.
+When possible, the chicken-and-egg issue can be mitigated with privacy preserving data mining techniques, that is, a kind of analytics that produces anonymized results.
+The expected advantages are twofold: on the one hand, the anonymized nature of the output may encourage data subjects to opt in.
+On the other hand, anonymous information can be more easily shared.
+The main privacy preserving data mining approaches are illustrated in Section 7.
+This survey is also useful to verify whether the goals of the pilots necessarily need consent, and to what extent.

-4.4 Challenges and Opportunities
+5.4 Challenges and Opportunities

 Although in this report we only provide a high level view of the state of the art, there is a lot that can be learned from recommendations coming from both the legal and the social sciences domains.
-In particular, SPECIAL aims to implement an architecture that is deeply rooted in the data self determination paradigm as created by the German Federal Constitutional Court in 1984 [9].
+In particular, SPECIAL aims to implement an architecture that is deeply rooted in the data self determination paradigm as created by the German Federal Constitutional Court in 1984 [28].
 In this section we highlight challenges and opportunities regarding machine readable consent requests, dynamic consent, and user interaction.